nkigen/nkigen.github.io/_posts/2025-07-22-whoami-in-social-media-era.md

 Here’s a fictional example of an AI-generated `/whoami` summary:

-> "Nelson is a developer and AI tinkerer, recently focused on social matching algorithms and multi-agent systems.
+> 'Nelson is a developer and AI tinkerer, recently focused on social matching algorithms and multi-agent systems.
 Tends to post in bursts.
 Curious tone.
 Engages often with experimental projects in Python, FastAPI, and Kafka.
-High interest in decentralization and user agency."
+High interest in decentralization and user agency.'

 It's not just cool : it’s super useful.